eclipse-keyple/keyple-website/content/docs/developer-guide/migration-0.8.1-to-0.9.0.md

 weight: 350
 ---

-This guide is intended to help a user of version 0.8.1 of Keyple Java to upgrade his application to the 0.9 alpha version of the library.
+This guide is intended to help a user of version 0.8.1 of Keyple Java to upgrade his application to the 0.9.0 version of the library.

 From a user API point of view, the changes relate to the following topics: